ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 Cool now we have our smart contract compiled.
 There is three additional steps before we move on integration with front end:

-1. Found your account with Kovan test ETH
+1. Fund our account with Kovan testnet ETH
 1. Write deploy script
 1. Deploy smart contract to Kovan testnet

-Kovan test ETH you can get by passing your ETH addresses from Meta Mask to following two sites (here is where you can get address in MetaMask)
+Testnet ETH you can get by passing your ETH addresses to following two sites

+(here is where you can get address in MetaMask)

 <br>
 <img src=".\blog_pictures\1.png" width="400">